Lachlan-Mayne/english-notes/Peter/Marketing.md

 **Consumer laws:**
 - A single, national consumer law (ALC) 2011
-- ACL applies in the sme way to allAutra
+- ACL applies in the same way to all Australian consumers and businesses regardless of where the business operates or where consumers shop
 - Competition and consumer act 2010; has 2 major purposes:
 	- Protecting consumers
 	- Protecting and ensuring competition is fair